opentimestamps/javascript-opentimestamps/README.md

 > Note that from version 0.1.x to 0.2.x basic method interface changed, upgrade will require change in your code.

-#### Stamp and Info
+#### Stamp

-Create timestamp with the aid of a remote calendar.
+Create timestamp of a file with the aid of a remote calendar.

 ```js
 const OpenTimestamps = require('javascript-opentimestamps');